hostmobility/documentation/docs/system/hmm/update.md

 ### Prepare upgrade

 * Rename the file `***-image-verdin-am62-hmm.wic.gz` to `hmm-image.wic.gz`
-* Copy `hmm_boot.scr` and `hmm-image.wic.gz` to a USB memory.
+* Copy `hmm_boot.scr` and `hmm-image.wic.gz` to a USB flash drive.
 * It is also possible to update by copying `hmm-image.wic.gz` to `/boot` or  `/`  on the Linux file system

 ### If the USB method is used

-* Plug the USB memory into the HMM
+* Plug the USB drive into the HMM
 * Press and release the the `RESET` button
-* You can add an [autoboot.sh](../update.md#usb-method-autobootsh) script to the USB memory on the first boot after flash to perform post installation.
+* You can add an [autoboot.sh](../update.md#usb-method-autobootsh) script to the USB drive on the first boot after flash to perform post installation.

 ### If /boot method is used